 At the worst times I would shake physically and throw up in the morning before school.

 The first significant step toward recovery came when my high school guidance counselor called me to her office during my senior year.
 She asked me about my plans for after I graduated.
 I had none, other than to stay at home as much as I could.
 I broke down, cried, and became unresponsive.
 She realized there was a problem and strongly recommended counseling.
 I didn’t want to go at first, but she was persistent and I went.
 Right after I graduated I had no job and no plans to go to college.
 About the only thing I had was weekly counseling sessions.
 My therapist officially diagnosed me as having Generalized Anxiety Disorder and prescribed medication, which I still take today.
 Through my work with an outside therapist I was able to get a job at a local restaurant after about 3 months.
-One year after that, I applied to and was accepted at Messiah College.
+One year after that, I applied to and was accepted at Messiah University.

 Being at college has been huge for me!!
 I am especially glad that I chose to continue my counseling through the Engle center.
 During my first year, I went without counseling.
 However, I found myself still struggling.
 The same physical shakes and nausea which I experienced in high school began resurfacing.
 So I filled out a form during my sophomore year and began seeing a counselor at the Engle Center.
 I can honestly say that I would not be half as far as I am today without the guidance I have received.
 This semester I have become involved in the Acclamation Dance ministry, something I never would have thought possible only a few years ago.
 Those who knew me five years ago would be surprised to see me today.
 Those who know me today would be surprised to learn of my past.
 I am a very different person.